|Fair and fun one-design racing|

 |Easy to ship worldwide|

-The TF10 can entertain and delight.
-We hope it fires your imaginations too and we ensure that the TF10 will deliver on the thrill of sailing; after the foiling revolution there is now evolution, and the TF10 is the first boat designed from scratch to introduce lessons learned; making foiling safer and more accessible for the everyday sailor.
-The TF10 is a gentleman’s foiler.
+It can entertain and delight.
+We hope it fires your imaginations too and we ensure that the TF10 will deliver on the thrill of sailing; after the foiling revolution there is now evolution, and the TF10 is the first boat designed from scratch to introduce lessons learned; making foiling safer and more accessible for the everyday performance sailor.
+The TF10 is a foiling boat with good manners.

 Easily transport the TF10 – retract the amas and trailer or ship your boat.
 The TF10 has been built with ease of competition in mind.
 You can arrive in Key West on your own trailer, or ship to Europe on a standard 40’ flat rack.